aesmi/N-Layer-Architecture-Typescript/README.md

 ### Core

 The Core Layer is where all the business related things happen.
-It's also responsible for creating ports(interfaces), a port to me means that another layer has to go through this in order to communicate. a key to get access to our implementations.
+It's also responsible for creating ports(interfaces), a port to me means that another layer has to go through this in order to communicate.
+Pretty much a key to get access to our implementations.
 Do note, the **Core** layer does not know about implementations of other layers.

 ### Web

 This is where your web application lives.
-If you don't want it to be web application.
 However the awesome thing about an N-Layer Architecture is that we are not building it specifically for the web.
 So if we wanted a console application we could very much do so!

 ### Config